nodef/extra-tunnel/README.md

 In order to start, we need a *Proxy* first.
 Let's set it up:

 1. Get *Proxy* to your [GitHub].
-    a.
-Create an account on [GitHub].
+    1. Create an account on [GitHub].
-    b.
-Goto [rhost] repository, and fork it.
+    2. Goto [rhost] repository, and fork it.

 2. Create *Proxy* application in cloud.
-    a.
-Create an account on [Heroku].
+    1. Create an account on [Heroku].
-    b.
-On [Heroku dashboard], create a new app, like `proxywebapp`.
+    2. On [Heroku dashboard], create a new app, like `proxywebapp`.